 What other measures are you taking within the classrooms?

-Student desks will be color-coded to ensure that students are not sitting in a space that has not yet been thoroughly sanitized during the nightly process that will be conducted by our custodial staff.
+Student desks will be thoroughly sanitized during the nightly process that will be conducted by our custodial staff.
 We are also eliminating the use of shared materials to reduce the chance of passing germs among students.
 Additionally, each classroom will be supplied with sanitizing materials so that they are available at all times for staff and students.

 How frequently will classrooms be cleaned?